 Tutoring Center Office

-The Writing Center assists students individually at any stage of the writing process, including:
+The Writing Center assists students at any stage of the writing process, including:

 The service is free to all current students by walk-in or appointment.
 Appointments may be made at the Center or by calling 824-2303.
-The Writing Center is located on the main floor of the Hammermill Library, room 205, and open six days a week.
+The Writing Center is located on the main floor of the Hammermill Library, room 205, and open most days of the week during the regular semester schedule.

-More information is available through the MyMercyhurst portal site.
+More information on hours, tutors, and special programs is available through the MyMercyhurst portal site.

 Director of the Writing Center